CurlySparkle/TF2-Gamemode-GMod13/README.txt

 This gamemode is free and open source under GPL Version 3.0 License.
 THE SOFTWARE IS PROVIDED AS IS, NO WARRANTIES, VERY LIMITED HELP/SUPPORT, AND A NOVICE LUA CODER.

 ***Report any bugs to the "Issues" tab.
-Although I may/may not be able to fix them (because of my LUA skill), it helps me a lot when I do get to the bug squashing process (usually my free time).***
+Although I may/may not be able to fix them (because of my LUA skill), it helps me a lot when I do get to the bug squashing process (usually my free time :P).***